turbot/tailpipe-plugin-pipes/docs/tables/audit_log_table.md

   r.recent_count > p.past_count * 2;
 ```

-## Detect Use of Outdated API or CLI Versions
+## Detect Use of Outdated API or CLI Versions ( No function matches the given name and argument types 'json_extract(VARCHAR, BOOLEAN)'.)

 ```sql
 select